-All For Art (february 2108), made for the Prospect & Concepts exhibition by The Mondriaan Fund at Art Rotterdam.
-With many thanks to The Mondriaan Fund for their generous funding.
+All For Art (february 2108), made for the Mondriaan Foundation's exhibition Prospect & Concepts at Art Rotterdam.
+With many thanks to The Mondriaan Fund for their generous support.

 For this five day long durational performance, I let myself be fixated to an infusion, and therefor to a hospital bed during the opening hours of the exhibition.
-I was fed by the exhibition attendants according to a fixed scheme.
-I could not leave the bed to use the restroom.
+I was fed by the exhibition attendants, according to a fixed scheme.
+I could not leave the bed for ten continues hours per day.

-In total, more then 500 people sat down to have a conversation with me.
-Some were short and somewhat superficial, other opened up quite a lot and shared their sorrows, secrets, fears, happiness and sometimes we even shed some tears together.
+In total, more then 500 people sat down for a conversation.
+Some of those were short and somewhat superficial, while other people revealed quite a lot about themselves, and shared their sorrows, secrets, fears and happiness.
+And sometimes, we even shed some tears together.

-My participation to this well-paying medical research is entirely voluntary.
+My participation to this well-paying medical research, is entirely voluntary.
 Right?
-Not long before, I had been informed that, after having carried out three years of exhausting catering work on a zero hour contract, I would not receive a permanent contract because my 'function' had become 'redundant'.
+Not long before, I had been informed that, after having carried out three years of exhausting catering work on a flex contract, I would not receive a permanent contract because my 'function' had become 'redundant'.
 Later I found out that I was replaced by a new, sixteen-year-old girl.

-According to some contemporary opinions, I am part of the generation called 'millenials'.
-Apparently, we are spending most of our days on social media, we're self-centered, lazy, pampered and easily upset and burned out.
-Rather, I believe I am part of a generation of people who have been told their entire lives that the key to success is simply working hard enough, as that will inevitably provide you with a well-paying job and a white picket fence.
-And perhaps even, if you work really, really hard (what follows seems to be the absolute pinnacle of success in this somewhat outdated 20th-century paradigm), you might become rich and famous!
-Then, all the world's money and the good things it provides will simply fall into your lap!
+But rather, I believe I am part of a generation of people, who have been told their entire lives that the key to success is to simply ''work hard enough'', as willpower inevitably will provide you with a well-paying job, and a pretty house with a white picket fence.
+And perhaps even, if you work really, really hard (what follows now seems to be the absolute pinnacle of success in this somewhat outdated 20th-century paradigm); you might become rich and famous!
+Then, all the world's money and the 'good things', will simply fall into your lap!

 The economic crisis lasted for roughly ten years.
 In this time, I have had around 41 flex/temp/parttime/fulltime jobs.
 At times, three simultatiously, while also trying to finish my studies.
-As jobs were scarce, it seemed not just to me, but also to my friends, classmates and peers as well, that we were standing still – for ten years.
-We were stuck without jobs or prospects, and following a dedace of humiliation at the hands of employers and/or the Employee Ensurance Agency (UWV, red.), all we were left with was a damaged sense of trust.
+As jobs were scarce, it seemed not just to me, but also to my friends, classmates, peers, that we were standing still – for ten years.
+We were stuck without jobs or prospects.
+And after this dedace of humiliation by employers and/or the Employee Ensurance Agency (UWV, red.), all we were left with was a damaged sense of trust...

-After five days, the nurse pulled the needle from my vein.
-With a fat stack of cash and a new sense of disgust with myself, it was time for me to go back home on my own...
-Two months later, I was granted the Stipendium for Emerging Artists by the Mondriaan Fund (Werkbijdrage Jong Talent, rec.).
-And very soon, I will be performing on Art Rotterdam, partaking in the Prospects & Concepts expo of this very same Mondriaan Fund.
-Back in late 2015, I could have only dreamt of such an achievement.
+Two months later, I was granted the Stipendium for Emerging Artists by the Mondriaan Fund (Werkbijdrage Jong Talent).
+And very soon after, I would be performing on Art Rotterdam, partaking in the Prospects & Concepts expo of this very same Mondriaan Fund.
+What to do?
+Back in late 2015, I could have only dreamt of such an event to happen...

 In any case, I will be present at Art Rotterdam, Prospects & Concepts.
-You are invited to take place beside my hospital bed, on a wonderfully comfortable plastic folding chair, and you can tell me anything that you need to get off your chest.
+You are invited to take place beside me at my hospital bed, on a wonderfully comfortable plastic folding chair.
+And you can tell me anything that you need to get off your chest.
 I will listen to you and be there for you.
-I will not be going anywhere – and not just because I'm stuck with a needle in my arm, attached to an infusion, bound to my own installation for days on end…
+I won't be going anywere.